Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-jupyter/aws-cli-deploy-jupyter.md

 <MyPartial />

-2. Locate the template's parameter file in '/deployments/aws/templates/'. ***Not loving this step, but needed a step 2 to work with the partial that has step 1.
-Might re-work.***

 ## New section?

+The Jupyter template's parameter file is here: '/deployments/aws/parameters/'.

 ***Do they add/change values to the parm JSON file?
 Seems like we need a section for the parms, like what's in the console topic - we could use a partial that works for the console Jupyter topic and this CLI Jupyter topic.***

 ***Related... the console topic tells them they can configure stack options.
-How do they set those options if they use the CLI?***
+How do they set those options if they use the CLI?
+Looks like that's "tags" and "capabilities" in the code below.
+Maybe link to AWS doc about that?
+Compare that part of the AWS console to what's in the code here.
+For the console do we need to point out anything in particular on the UI page that follows the parms?***

 ## Create a stack